njanakiev/njanakiev.github.io/_posts/2018-05-15-osm-predict-economic-indicators.md

 ## Gross Domestic Product and Gross National Income

-One of the most well-known economic metrics is the [Gross Domestic Product](https://en.wikipedia.org/wiki/Gross_domestic_product) (GDP) which is defined by the [OECD](http://stats.oecd.org/glossary/detail.asp?ID=1163) as _an aggregate measure of production equal to the sum of the gross value added of all resident and instituional units engaged in production_.
-In simple terms this measures the market value of all goods and services produced in a country within a period of time (e.g. in one year).
+One of the most well-known economic metrics is the [Gross Domestic Product](https://en.wikipedia.org/wiki/Gross_domestic_product) (GDP) which is defined by the [OECD](http://stats.oecd.org/glossary/detail.asp?ID=1163) as _an aggregate measure of production equal to the sum of the gross value added of all resident and institutional units engaged in production_.
+In simple terms, this measures the market value of all goods and services produced in a country within a period of time (e.g. in one year).

 [Gross National Income](https://en.wikipedia.org/wiki/Gross_national_income) (GNI) on the other hand is a measure of a country's income.
 The main difference to GDP is that GDP exclusively counts income received from domestic sources and GNI includes the net income received from abroad.
 In most cases GDP and GNI are close.
 But if the GNI is much higher than the GDP this can mean that the country receives large amounts of foreign aid.
-In the opposite case where GDP is much higher, it can mean that there are subsidaries of multinational companies in this country because of low taxes which can be seen in the comparison below for Ireland and Luxenbourg.
+In the opposite case where GDP is much higher, it can mean that there are subsidiaries of multinational companies in this country because of low taxes which can be seen in the comparison below for Ireland and Luxembourg.

 ```python